Charterhouse School: History

 Charterhouse established a reputation for excellence in hospital care and treatment, thanks in part to Henry Levett, an Oxford graduate who joined the school as a physician in 1712.
 Levett was widely esteemed for his medical writings, including an early tract on the treatment of smallpox.
 Levett was buried in Charterhouse Chapel and his widow married Andrew Tooke, the headmaster of Charterhouse.

-The school was moved to its present site in 1872 by the then headmaster, William Haig Brown – a decision influenced by the findings of the Clarendon Commission of 1864.
+The school was moved to its present site in 1872 by the then headmaster, William Haig Brown – a decision influenced by the findings of the Clarendon Commission of 1864, and authorised by a private act of Parliament, the Charterhouse School Act 1867 (30 & 31 Vict. c.
+8 Pr.).

 The school bought a 68 acre site atop a hill just outside Godalming.
 In addition to the main school buildings (designed by architect Philip Charles Hardwick), they constructed three boarding houses, known as Saunderites (once the headmaster's house, pronounced "sarnderites" rather than "sornderites"), Verites and Gownboys (for scholars, who were entitled to wear gowns).
 The school was built by Lucas Brothers, who also built the Royal Albert Hall and Covent Garden.

 As pupil numbers grew, other houses were built alongside the approach road, now known as Charterhouse Hill.
 Each was titled with an adaptation of the name of their first housemaster, such as Weekites, Daviesites and Girdlestoneites.
 The last of these is still referred to as Duckites, reflecting the unusual gait of its original housemaster, even though he retired well over 100 years ago.
-There are now the original four 'old' houses plus ten 'new' houses (currently three girls' houses), making fourteen boarding houses in total.
-These fourteen Houses have preserved a unique identity (each with its own tie and colours) and pupils compete against each other in both sports and the arts.
-Two new boarding houses were opened by former pupil Jeremy Hunt ahead of the start of the 2021–22 academic year.
-This made the total number of houses reach fifteen.
+There are now the original four 'old' houses plus eleven 'new' houses, six girls' houses (alongside one co-ed house, following the transition of Weekites and Girdlestoneites from boys' to girls'), making fifteen boarding houses in total.
+These fifteen Houses have preserved a unique identity (each with its own tie and colours) and pupils compete against each other in both sports and the arts.
+The two most recent boarding houses were opened by former pupil Jeremy Hunt ahead of the start of the 2021–22 academic year.